 Panel, Evaluation and Notification

 Response grants will be for organizational stability/general operating support, and will be awarded for $5,000, $10,000 or $15,000.
 Applications will be evaluated by foundation staff in partnership with the ZFF Community Arts Panel.
 Final approval for all Community Arts grants are determined by the ZFF Board of Directors.

-- Organizations must articulate need and impact of COVID on organization
+- Applicants must articulate impact of the COVID pandemic on their organization

-- Organizations must show how they are responding and adapting and how they are planning for the coming year
+- Applicants must articulate how they are responding and adapting and how they are planning for the coming year

 Notifications are sent via email roughly 3 months after the application due date